Benefits of Immunotherapy for Esophageal Cancer

-Another requirement is that you’ve already tried at least one treatment, making Keytruda a second-line therapy.
-But new research suggests that this drug may also work as an initial, or first-line therapy.
+Another requirement is that you’ve already tried at least one treatment, making Keytruda a second-line therapy in this instance.

 Opdivo: New Immunotherapy Kid on the Block

-Keytruda was the only immunotherapy drug on the esophageal cancer scene until this past June, when the FDA approved Opdivo.
-This treatment also has FDA approval for melanoma, lung cancer, colorectal cancer, and a few other cancer types.
+Keytruda was the only immunotherapy drug on the esophageal cancer scene until June 2020, when the FDA approved Opdivo.
+This treatment also has FDA approval for melanoma, lung cancer, colorectal cancer and a few other cancer types.

 Opdivo has one notable advantage over Keytruda.
 “You don’t need to test the tumor’s PD-L1 score,” says Dr. Mehta.
 “All patients with squamous cell esophageal cancers can get it.”